Mike Toglia Preview, Player Props: Rockies vs. Braves

 Mike Toglia At The Plate

-- Toglia has five doubles, four home runs and 10 walks while batting .179.
+- Toglia is hitting .175 with five doubles, four home runs and 10 walks.

-- Toglia has picked up a hit in 52.5% of his 40 games this year, with more than one hit in 7.5% of those games.
+- Toglia has picked up a hit in 51.2% of his 41 games this year, with more than one hit in 7.3% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.